 Input geographic data order.
-GMT was written by guys who made x-y plots. x comes fírst, y comes second.
-This means longitude comes first, latitude comes second (default would have been other way around if written by cartographer.) (why is clockwise the direction it is?)
-To switch data order use the -: switch This is an important one - switches the order of ALL the grid referenced data on the input line.

-pxsy pretty powerful but does not draw all the symbols needed for geophysics psmeca - Focal Mechanisms/Moment Tensors psvelo - Vectors with error ellipses
+GMT was written by guys who made x-y plots. x comes first, y comes second.
+This means longitude comes first, latitude comes second (default would have been other way around if written by cartographer.)
+To switch data order use the -: switch pxsy pretty powerful but does not draw all the symbols needed for geophysics psmeca - Focal Mechanisms/Moment Tensors psvelo - Vectors with error ellipses